WesleyBryie/ChumBucket/wiki/megathread.md

 ![](%%megathread%%)

 # 📜 ➜ **Megathread**
 The ultimate map for tracking down the highest grade loot.
 Because buying treasure is just not exciting enough to qualify as an expedition for a seasoned sailor.
-Every level of pirate, from rookie to expert, may utilise our Megathread, which is made to be easy to use and is presented beautifully.
+Every level of pirate, from rookie to expert, may utilise our Megathread, which is easy to use and presented beautifully.

 >**Our Megathread gives only the best choices rather than a huge selection**.